-Net Loss Per Share
+Net (Loss) income Per Share

-Basic and diluted net loss per share are computed by dividing net loss for the period by the weighted average number of shares of common stock outstanding during the period.
-The calculation of diluted net loss per share excludes potential common stock because its effect is antidilutive.
-Potential common stock consists of incremental common shares issuable (1) upon the exercise of stock options and warrants, (2) in connection with vesting of restricted stock units ("RSUs"), (3) pursuant to our employee stock purchase plan, and (4) upon conversion of our loan with GlaxoSmithKline, which was fully repaid in 2011.
+Basic net (loss) income per share is computed by dividing net (loss) income for the period by the weighted average number of shares of common stock outstanding during the period.
+Diluted net (loss) income per share gives effect to potential incremental common shares issuable (1) upon the exercise of stock options and warrants, (2) in connection with vesting of restricted stock units ("RSUs"), (3) pursuant to our employee stock purchase plan, and (4) upon conversion of our loan with GlaxoSmithKline, which was fully repaid in October 2011, and of the 2019 Notes (both of which were calculated using an as-if-converted method).